rasterio/rasterio/README.rst

 store gridded, or raster, datasets.
 Rasterio reads and writes these formats and provides a Python API based on N-D arrays.

-Rasterio 1.3 works with Python versions 3.8 through 3.10, Numpy versions 1.18
+Rasterio 1.3 works with Python 3.8+, Numpy 1.18+, and GDAL 3.1+.
+Official
-and newer, and GDAL versions 3.1 through 3.4.
-Official binary packages for Linux and Mac OS X with most built-in format drivers plus HDF5, netCDF, and OpenJPEG2000 are available on PyPI.
+binary packages for Linux, macOS, and Windows with most built-in format drivers plus HDF5, netCDF, and OpenJPEG2000 are available on PyPI.
 Unofficial binary packages for Windows are available through other channels.

 Read the documentation for more details: https://rasterio.readthedocs.io/.